ellenzhuwang/rooted_loss/README.md

 https://github.com/NVlabs/stylegan2-ada-pytorch.git
 ```
 Steps to implement our experiments.
 1. Please follow the instructions in their documentation to prepare the dataset.
+Store 'FFHQ' and 'Stanford Dogs' images in their respective folders in './train_dataset'
 2. Make appropriate changes to the file 'loss.py' as given in our repository.
 3. Change the values of the variables 'kparam' and 'ls' as per requirement.
 Default settings: kparam=2 ; ls='rlo'
 4. Refer to the file 'commands.txt' to find example commands for respective tasks/experiments.

+Note: The './results' folder contains only the initial and final networks obtained during the training.